strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 > the broker will trust the ZK EE certificate presented by the ZK node
 > during TLS handshake.

-The cluster CA root certificate also needs to be trusted by Kafka clients connecting to the cluster so that clients trust the certificates presented by the brokers.
+The cluster CA certificate also needs to be trusted by Kafka clients connecting to the cluster so that clients trust the certificates presented by the brokers.
-The clients CA root certificate is added to the broker trust stores too, so that the brokers will trust certificates issued to Kafka client applications that they present to brokers when mutual TLS is enabled on a listener.
+The clients CA certificate is added to the broker trust stores too, so that the brokers will trust certificates issued to Kafka client applications that they present to brokers when mutual TLS is enabled on a listener.
 Similar to Fig 1, Fig 2 shows the lines of trust, but for the Clients CA certificate.

 > ![Clients CA relationships](./images/076-clients-ca.svg)